jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 In this tutorial, you configured a single stage for deployment.
 You might want more stages; for example, so that you can have separate instances for testing and production.
 If so, create more stages that contain the jobs that you want to run.

 When you build and deploy apps by using Bluemix, your Bluemix billing account might be charged.
 A project is granted 60 minutes of free build time per month.
-For more information about pricing for any service, see the [Bluemix pricing page](https://bluemix.net/#/pricing).
+For more information about pricing for any service, see the [Bluemix Pricing page](https://bluemix.net/#/pricing).

 ---
 <a name='push_to_git'></a>